The best romance writing prompts

 - Write a story that includes (or subverts) the enemies-to-lovers trope.

 - Write a story about a road trip between two old friends that turns into something more.

 - Write a romance where the characters pretend to be dating each other in order to win a reality show.

 - The lives of two people are changed forever when they coincidentally meet and engage in a weekend-long affair.

 - A meet-cute ends in a terrible date, or a disastrous meeting ends in a great one.

 For more tips on how to write romance with soul, check out some of our free resources below:

 - How to Write an Irresistible Romance (free course) — Your ultimate guide to writing heart-stopping, pulse-raising romance is here.
 Whatever the subgenre, our free course teaches you how to get readers on board and invested in your love story.

 Ready to start writing?
-Check out Reedsy’s weekly short story contest, for the chance of winning $250!
+Check out Reedsy’s weekly short story contest, for the chance of winning $250, plus potential publication in our literary magazine, Prompted!
 You can also check out our list of writing contests or our directory of literary magazines for more opportunities to submit your story.